-Whether we're promoting a family vacation to the Black Hills, a pheasant hunt in Pierre, or an East River rodeo, tone of voice plays a critical role in enticing visitors to South Dakota.
+Whether we're promoting a family vacation to the Black Hills, a pheasant hunt in Pierre, or a wacipi (powwow) in Sisseton, tone of voice plays a critical role in enticing visitors to South Dakota.

 These qualifiers should be applied to all mediums, including television, radio, pre-roll video, online radio, and social media advertising.